Daniel-Krzyczkowski/Smart-Accounting/README.md

 ## Disclaimer

-I published this project to help others implement microservice solutions using Microsoft Azure cloud services.
+* I published this project to help others implement microservice solutions using Microsoft Azure cloud services.
 I am aware that there is no step-by-step instruction how to setup every component.
 I published this repository mainly to show some concepts around integration with Azure cloud services.
 In the future I plan to organize some live sessions or create videos on my YouTube channel where I will explain implementation details.

-One more thing - SignalR integration in the Web App source code is not completed yet.
+* SignalR integration in the Web App source code is not completed yet.
 There is an issue with authorization - once I solve it out I will publish required changes.

+* Azure AD B2C configuration was used basing on the [Lost-In-Azure-Cloud-Identity](https://github.com/Daniel-Krzyczkowski/Lost-In-Azure-Cloud-Identity) project.
+There you can find custom policies files with branding files.

 ## Solution architecture